 Hiking is still possible in the summer, especially at higher altitudes.
 If you want to climb Sicily’s tallest mountains, you’ll have a blast doing it in the summer.
 The temperatures are much lower at higher altitudes, so it’s actually more enjoyable to be out on the trail than near the ocean.
 Lower altitude hikes might not be the best idea though, especially in the afternoon.

-If you’re not a fan of excessive heat, you could plan a winter trip to Sicily.
+If you’re not a fan of excessive heat, you could plan a trip to Sicily in the winter months, during the low season.
 The temperatures are significantly lower, but it’s still pleasant outdoors.
 The average highs range from low-50s to mid-60s depending on the month, and the precipitation is still minimal.
 December is the rainiest month on the island, and it only gets about 3 inches of rain.

 Winter cold spells generally last just 2-3 days and they’re usually not very intense, especially on the coast.
 It can sometimes snow on the northern part of the island, as well as in mountainous areas with high altitudes.
 But snowfall is very rare in practice and it’s not something to be worried about.
 The only time when you should worry about snow is if you’re planning to do a high-altitude hike.